Short Overviews

 Seeing Clearly with PD: Vision Changes

-In this 1-hour webinar, neuro-ophthalmologist Dan Gold discusses the most common vision conditions in PD, which negatively impact daily function and quality of life, why they occur, and how to address or treat them.
+In this one-hour 2019 webinar, neuro-ophthalmologist Dan Gold discusses the most common vision conditions in PD, which negatively impact daily function and quality of life, why they occur, and how to address or treat them.

 Vision Changes and Parkinson's Disease

-By the American Parkinson Disease Association, October 31 2024
+By American Parkinson Disease Association, October 31, 2024

 Vision Problems in Parkinson's Disease

-This one-hour webinar expert panelists discuss changes in eyesight associated with Parkinson's as well as the effects of other symptoms and medications on vision.
+In this one-hour webinar, expert panelists discuss changes in eyesight associated with Parkinson's, as well as the effects of other symptoms and medications on vision.
 Also covered is how scientists are looking at the eye as a source of tests to diagnose the disease in its earliest stages.